 Chabot Space & Science Center

-NASA nerds, Star Trek fanatics and overall star gazers will love the opportunity to exchange nuptials at Chabot Space & Science Center, Oakland’s astronomy learning center and planetarium.
-Surrounded by 13 acres of California redwoods and Anthony Chabot Regional Park, this wedding venue is equal parts chic and modern architectural gem and complete homage to matter and life beyond Earth.
+NASA nerds, Star Trek fanatics, and aspiring astrologists will love the opportunity to exchange nuptials at Chabot Space & Science Center, Oakland’s astronomy learning center and planetarium.
+Surrounded by 13 acres of California redwoods and Anthony Chabot Regional Park, this wedding venue is equal parts architectural gem and complete homage to matter and life beyond Earth.
 A wedding at Chabot Space & Science Center generally centers around the concept of celestial bodies — stars, mainly.
 The open-air planetarium offers a blanket of stars and the general night sky to cover you and your guests as you wed while the Observatory Dome beckons couples wanting to take advantage of a gorgeous sunset and views of East Bay wilderness.
 This venue includes both indoor and outdoor spaces, the largest of which can accommodate up to 1,000 guests.

 Further proving East Bay wedding venues are full of surprises, Alameda’s Grandview Pavilion is a stylish and versatile hidden gem, nestled on the Alameda Golf Course.
 Constructed with the stucco tile that serves as the telltale sign of Spanish colonial architecture, Grandview Pavilion offers a surprise smattering lush green ivy climbing the facade of the building — the perfect pop of color for wedding photos!
 This venue’s ballroom feels more European than American, with French doors that allow in the perfect amount of natural light, ornate chandeliers and elegant Chiavari chairs providing Renaissance accents.
 Grandview Pavilion ballroom can host up to 468 wedding guests.